0nix/ggj21/twine/evidence_questioning.md

 "Why is this a sketch?
 This Ministry has I don't know how many cameras in many different sizes and configurations, and you happened to not have any?"
 Lieutenant Sessler asks, snarling as he manhandled your sketch as if it was some kind of soiled napkin.

 You finagle a bit to answer the question.
-Up until that point it had not occurred to you that there were many cameras that you could dispose of at the field office, most of them in working order, but that had not occurred to you at the time.
+Up until that point it had not occurred to you that there could have been cameras at the surveillance site that you could make use of at the field office.
 You scramble for words and half-remembered gibberish.

 Sergeant Bayer turns to the scowling Lieutenant.
 "I'm sure the Agent had a good reason to deliver a sketch instead of a picture, indeed I'm quite pleased with the rendered likeness.
 It's better than to have nothing at all."

 The Sergeant picks up the sketch and turns it around, squinting at it as if he dared it to blink.
-"It's actually quite well made, considering the time you had to rendering."
+"It's actually quite well made, considering the time you had."

 "I am actually a lot more concerned that you abandoned your post, Agent.
 You missed what could have bene precious evidence in the prosecution of the enemies of the state.
 Every second counts, and every millimeter of tape recorder costs this ministry money.
 Did you hear anything on the tape playback that would be worth mentioning to this investigative body?"
 The Sergeant growls.
 You shake your head frantically.
 Nothing but pops and scratches.
-"Heh, I hear any more scratchy tapes and I'll have to report to the Politburo that cats are public enemy number one."
+"Heh, I hear any more scratchy tapes and I'll have to report to the Party Bureau that cats are Public Enemy Number One."
 He guffaws.

 The Lieutenant stands up in a huff, and walks over to your side of the desk to grab the sketch.
 "If you two have stopped horsing around on the job," he says.
 "Then it falls onto me to submit this piece of evidence to Division VIII for a preliminary likeness match against the citizen database."
 He then looks at you with eyes that could kill.
-"I'd hope that the time and resources of the boys up in the twentieth floor would not be wasted on Agent Brownie's artistic exploits but I see that we'd admit a bag of dog turds so long as we could twist around it as evidence."
+"I'd hope that the time and resources of the boys up in the twentieth floor would not be wasted on Agent Brownie's artistic exploits.
+But, I see that we will admit a bag of dog turds as long as we can twist around it as evidence."

 "Now, now hold on."
 Sergeant Bayer says in much less friendly tone.
-"This is not your responsibility, hand it over Sessler."
+"This is not your responsibility.
+Hand it over, Sessler."

 "What, Sergeant?
 It's all going to the same place, what does it matter if this Picasso on our payroll puts this scribble up for collection or me, his supervising officer?"
 Lieutenant Sessler says, motioning with his hands and waving the paper around.